📈 Will you get serious about investing in 2025? Take the first step with 50% off InvestingProClaim Offer

 -

-The aircraft was en-route to Zurich with 348 passengers and crew aboard when the fire was discovered, forcing it to turn back to Hong Kong, where it landed safely.
+The Airbus A350-1000 and its XWB-97 engines have been under scrutiny since the crew of a Zurich-bound flight detected an engine fire and extinguished it before dumping fuel and returning to Hong Kong, where it landed safely.
 The incident resulted in the grounding of a number of other Cathay flights.

-Hong Kong's Air Accident Investigation Authority (AAIA) said on Thursday its investigation had found the ruptured fuel hose in the jet's second engine, with five secondary hoses also showing signs of wear and tear.
+Hong Kong's Air Accident Investigation Authority said on Thursday it had found a ruptured fuel hose in the jet's No. 2 engine, with five secondary hoses also showing signs of wear and tear.
+It said it had not yet identified the root cause.

 "This serious incident illustrates the potential for fuel leaks through the ruptured secondary fuel manifold hose, which could result in engine fires," the AAIA said in a report.